Special Report: In Bahrain, a U.S. prisoner's dilemma

 Instead, U.S. officials want a compromise so that "there's no disruption to the close security relationship", said Katzman.

 Another U.S. State Department official praised Bahrain's King Hamad for showing "significant leadership" in initiating the Bassiouni commission and noted that Crown Prince Salman, seen as a figure with a more reformist mindset, had been appointed Bahrain's First Deputy Prime Minister.
-The move signaled Bahrain's commitment to a "long-term reform program," said the official.
+The move signalled Bahrain's commitment to a "long-term reform programme," said the official.

 But so far talks between the Shi'ite opposition and the government have made little progress.
 Mutual distrust has stymied any breakthrough.
 On one side, the Shi'ite opposition insist on a representative of the king being present at the talks; on the other, the government continues to push the message that Iran, a majority Shi'ite nation, and Hezbollah, the Shi'ite Islamist group based in Lebanon, are fomenting the unrest in Bahrain.